likhithakotla/devops_monitoring_with_twilio_and_grafana/README.md

 - **Self-healing**: Failed containers are restarted automatically.
 - **Scalable**: Easily add new monitoring targets or replicas.
 - **Flexible**: Add more nodes or services without modifying the monitoring setup.
-- **Extensible**: Supports additional tools like Loki, Tempo, or service meshes.

 This Kubernetes-based architecture ensures that both the application and monitoring stack scale seamlessly with infrastructure growth.